Market Drayton: Bus

-Shropshire Council ran a number of bus services under the 'ShropshireLink' brand in addition to the 301 and 302 Market Drayton Town Services but these were withdrawn due to council cutbacks.
-Services 301 and 302 are now operated by Bennett's Travel.
+Shropshire Council ran a number of bus services under the 'ShropshireLink' brand in addition to the regular 301 and 302 Market Drayton Town Services but these were withdrawn due to council cutbacks.
+Services 301 and 302 are now operated by Lakeside Coaches.

+Railway

 Market Drayton had a railway station which opened in 1863 and closed during the Beeching cuts in 1963.
 The railway station was located on the Wellington and Drayton Railway and Nantwich and Market Drayton Railway of the Great Western Railway network and was also the terminus of the Newcastle-under-Lyme line of the Stoke to Market Drayton Line of the North Staffordshire Railway network.

 Climate

 Market Drayton was struck by an F1/T3 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.

 Religion

 The town currently has five churches.
-The largest is the Church of England parish church which is St Mary's Church; it dates from 1150, although it was largely rebuilt in 1881–1889.
+The largest is the Church of England parish church which is St Mary's Church; it dates from 1150, although it was largely rebuilt in 1881–1889, and is grade II* listed.
+Christ Church, an Anglican parish church, is in Little Drayton, to the west of the town and grade II listed.

-There is also the Roman Catholic Church of St Thomas Aquinas & St Stephen Harding, which dates from 1886.
-There is also a Methodist Church and an Orthodox church.
+The Roman Catholic Church of St Thomas Aquinas & St Stephen Harding dates from 1886 and is grade II listed.
+There is also a Methodist Church.

-There is also Christ Church, an Anglican parish church, in Little Drayton, to the west of the town.